 14. What is the difference between repo and securities lending?

-Securities lending, like repo, is a type of secured financing transaction.
+Securities lending, like repo, is a type of securities financing transaction (SFT).
 The two types of instrument have many similarities and can often be used as substitutes for each other.